-10 CEOs Who are Winning on Reputation & Why Corporate Social Responsibility Plays a Role
+10 CEOs Winning on Reputation & CSR Plays Role

 Sundar Pichai of Google and Tatsumi Kimishima of Nintendo are among the world’s ten CEOs with the best reputations.
 That’s according to a new study by the Reputation Institute, which also found a “direct and strong correlation” between a CEO’s reputation and how their company is perceived.

 Why should customers, shareholders and third parties care about the reputation of a CEO?
 Surely it’s only the company’s reputation that matters?
 Not according to new research by the Reputation Institute.
 It found that a CEO’s reputation accounts for 14% of their company’s reputation.
 It found that a CEO being visible is important—if the public is familiar with them, their company’s reputation increases by 10.5%.

 “CEOs are being put on a pedestal in many ways and publicly scrutinised like never before,” says Stephen Hahn-Griffiths of the Reputation Institute.
 Company leaders should carefully consider these findings—customers, investors and third parties are more willing to deal with companies with a good reputation, so a CEO’s reputation directly affects the bottom line.

 When it comes to added value from reputation, trust is paramount.
 There is strong evidence to suggest that when a company—and its CEO—are recognized as trustworthy, the company benefits greatly—from attracting investors and increasing consumer engagement to motivating its workforce and improving third-party relationships.